PDochev/Data-Structures-and-Algorithms/Linear DS/Stacks/README.md

 ![Stack Data Structure](Stack_v3.svg)

 Stacks are another data structure with a perfectly descriptive name.
-Like a queue, a stack is a linear collection of nodes that adds (pushes) data to one end of the data structure (let’s say the top, for the purposes of this example).
+Like a queue, a stack is a linear collection of nodes that adds (pushes) data to one end of the data structure.
 However, unlike a queue, a stack removes data (pops) from the same end of the data structure.
 Think of it as a stack of books, where you can only pick up the top book, and add a new book to the top.

 Stacks mimic a physical “stack” of objects.
 Consider a set of gym weights.